Learn What JavaScript Switch Statement Is And How To Use JavaScript Switch Statement

-You have learned about decision making in JavaScript using if-else statements in our previous article on if – else statements in JavaScript.
-You have seen in previous article that you can use the if-else statements to perform actions based on some particular condition.
+You have learned about decision-making in JavaScript using if-else statements in our previous article on if-else statements in JavaScript.
+You have seen in previous articles that you can use the if-else statements to perform actions based on some particular condition.
 That is if a condition is true then perform some task or else if the condition is false then do some other task.
-Now lets learn about JavaScript switch statement.
+Now let’s learn about the JavaScript switch statement.

-The JavaScript switch statement is also used for decision making purposes.
-In some cases using the switch case statement is seen to be more convenient over if-else statements.
-Consider a situation when you want to test a variable for maybe hundred different values and based on the test you want to execute a particular task.
-Using if-else statements for this purpose will be less efficient over switch case statements and also it will make code look messy.
+The JavaScript switch statement is also used for decision-making purposes.
+In some cases using the switch case statement is seen to be more convenient than if-else statements.
+Consider a situation when you want to test a variable for maybe a hundred different values and based on the test you want to execute a particular task.
+Using if-else statements for this purpose will be less efficient than switch case statements and also it will make the code look messy.

 The switch case statement is a multiway branch statement.
 It provides an easy way to dispatch execution to different parts of code based on the value of the expression.